abdfaizaan/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

     ![](../media/nlpe19.png)

-1. Once the terminal starts, enter the below-mentioned command to download the sample application and save it to a folder called `azure-openai`.
+1. Once the terminal starts, enter the below-mentioned command to download the sample application and save it to a folder called `mslearn-openai`.

     ```bash
-   rm -r azure-openai -f
+   rm -r mslearn-openai -f
    git clone https://github.com/microsoftlearning/mslearn-openai mslearn-openai
     ```